dehsilvadeveloper/laravel10-falemais/README.md

 The objective of the challenge is to provide an API that allows the simulation of call values following the proposed rules.

+The following points must be taken into consideration during development:

+- Use of framework *features*
+- Object orientation
+- Application architecture/internal design
+- Tests
+- Code clarity and organization
+- API must be easy to use

 The monetary values present in the example tables are in *Real*, the current currency of Brazil.

 *DDD* means *Direct Distance Dialing* and is an automatic telephone call system between different urban areas in Brazil through the insertion of prefixes, always with 3 digits.